If you fail to plan, you plan to fail.

 Breakfast(s) of Champions

-Before you head out to lunch, stop by the places where you can grab a good deal to go and save for later.
-Freddy's Frozen Custard and Steakburgers will give you a card valid for any day in November.
-Little Caesars Hot-n-Ready Pizza is free for veterans.
-You can get a free Smashburger, combo meal at White Castle, six-inch turkey sub and drink at Sheetz, and a free chili dog and small fries at Wienerschnitzel.
+Before you head out to lunch, stop by places where you can grab a good deal to go and save it for later.
+Hy-Vee is offering a free curbside pickup breakfast.
+Little Caesars' Hot-n-Ready Pizza is free for veterans, as is a Chili 3-Way and beverage at Gold Star Chili (which can be picked up in the drive-thru), the six-inch turkey sub and drink at Sheetz, a free single Classic Smash at Smashburger and a free chili dog and small fries at Wienerschnitzel.

-Thank You For Your (Dinner) Service
+Thank You for Your (Dinner) Service

 Want to Learn More About Military Life?

-Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
-Sign up for a free Military.com membership to have military news, updates and resources delivered directly to your inbox.
+Whether you're thinking of joining the military, looking for post-military careers or keeping up with military life and benefits, Military.com has you covered.
+Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.